aliannejadi/ClariQ/README.md

 ranking the questions simply by their BM25 relevance score compared to the `original_request`.

 ## Questions
-Please contact us via `m.aliannejadi@uva.nl` should you have any questions, comments, or concerns regarding the challenge.
+Please contact us via `clariq@convai.io` should you have any questions, comments, or concerns regarding the challenge.

 ## Acknowledgments
 The challenge is organized as a joint effort by the University of Amsterdam, Microsoft, Google, University of Glasgow, and MIPT.
 We would like to thank Microsoft for their generous support of data annotation costs.